• Skip to main content

 • 2026 is shaping up as the year of “breaking verification” for newsrooms.

-• AI tools without consent guardrails create immediate legal/editorial headaches.
+• AI tools without consent guardrails create immediate legal and editorial headaches.

 The tool reportedly put images of Princess Catherine, celebrities and ordinary women into sexualized contexts.
 Users discovered they could digitally undress anyone by simply tagging Grok in a post.